There are many reasons to choose mediation over divorce litigation

-Mediation saves time and money.
+Mediation saves time and money

-Mediation is confidential and private.
+Mediation is confidential and private

-You remain in control.
+You will remain in control

-You can achieve long-term resolution in mediation.
+You can achieve long-term resolution in mediation

 A Letter from Jennifer and Amanda

-Too many mediators, especially those who formerly litigated cases, tend to make mediation a type of miniature litigation.
+Mediation is not litigation.
+Too many mediators, especially those who formerly litigated cases, tend to make mediation a miniature litigation.
 This is not how the mediation process is supposed to work.
-Mediation is not litigation.
-We’re not here to be your expert on any one issue, but rather, to assist you in having those difficult conversations that come with any divorce.
-There is not a one size fits all solution for our clients, and we know how to help you discover what works best for you.
+We’re not here to be your expert on any one issue, but rather, to assist you in having those difficult conversations that come with any divorce and problem-solve to reach resolution.
+There is no one-size-fits-all solution for our clients, and we are well trained in how to help you discover what works best for you.

 We are here to ensure that you both feel comfortable with all of the agreements made prior to finalizing the process.
 We will make sure that you receive specialized advice when necessary, by connecting you with one of the many experts we have available to answer all of your legal, financial, and emotional questions.